 Update on Provision of Passport Services

 Passport Online is open to all applicants, including children, renewing their passports and those applying for their first passport who are resident in Ireland, UK, EU, EEA and Switzerland.
+These applications will be processed when the Passport Services resumes operations.

 International Postal restrictions

-During COVID 19, the Passport Service are working with An Post to deliver Passport Online.
+During COVID-19, the Passport Service are working with An Post to deliver Passport Online.

 An Post are continuing normal deliveries in Ireland, Northern Ireland, Great Britain and most of the European Union.